Percona-QA/percona-qa/README.md

 ==============================================================================

-Percona QA is a suite of scripts and utilities that assists in building, continuous integration, automated testing and bug reporting for Percona Server and Percona XtraDB Cluster.
+Percona QA is a suite of scripts and utilities that assists in building, continuous integration, automated testing & bug reporting for Percona Server, Percona XtraDB Cluster, and Percona Server for MongoDB.

-It is a requirement for these script to work that sudo is enabled and working (and should not request a password) for the user who is using these scripts.
+It is a requirement for many scripts to work that sudo is enabled and working (and should not request a password) for the user who is using these scripts.

 # Files #